She Makes Comics: Kickstarter campaign

 On February 3, 2014, Sequart Organization launched a Kickstarter campaign to fund the film.
 Over the 31-day funding period, the campaign raised $54,001, nearly $15,000 more than the initial goal.
 This surplus allowed the project to announce several stretch goals, including a mini-documentary about the first female African-American cartoonist, Jackie Ormes, that would be a companion to She Makes Comics.

 Production

 The filmmakers traveled to several cities, including New York and San Diego, to conduct interviews with notable figures in comics.
-Among the creatives interviewed are writer Kelly Sue DeConnick, X-Men writer Chris Claremont, Elfquest creators Wendy and Richard Pini, artist Becky Cloonan, and Tits & Clits artist Joyce Farmer.
+Among the creatives interviewed are writer Kelly Sue DeConnick, X-Men writer Chris Claremont, Elfquest creators Wendy and Richard Pini, artist Becky Cloonan, and Tits & Clits Comix co-founder Joyce Farmer.
 The industry professionals interviewed include former executive editor of DC Comics' Vertigo imprint Karen Berger, former president of DC Comics Paul Levitz, former DC publisher Jenette Kahn, Comic-Con International organizer Jackie Estrada, and Comics Beat's Heidi MacDonald.
 Additional interviews were filmed with various scholars, journalists, entertainers, and prominent members of the fan community.

 Release

-The film had its festival premiere at the Comic-Con International Film Festival in 2015, where it won the best documentary award.
+The film premiered at the Comic-Con International Film Festival in 2015, where it won the best documentary award.
 The film was subsequently acquired for distribution by XLRator Media.